 - All settings specified in the Railing Configurator dialogue window will be saved as defaults and will be shown when you call the Configurator again. - An assembly called Railing will be created for the railing.
-This assembly in turn consists of sub-assemblies called Segment, which contain the railing elements on the individual beams. - If there are several beams in succession that are aligned in the same direction, the railing elements of these beams will be combined into one segment assembly.
+This assembly in turn consists of sub-assemblies called Segment, which contain the railing elements on the individual beams.

+If there are several beams in succession that are aligned in the same direction, the railing elements of these beams will be combined into one segment assembly.
 As a result, continuous hand rails and knee rails will be formed on these beams.
 The updating and modification of existing railings (before V 2016 SP2) witch such areas will still be performed using individual segment assemblies and thus with non-continuous hand rails and knee rails.
 This also applies to curved beams with equal radius and mid point from HiCAD 2019 2019 SP2, Patch 1 onwards.
-The updating and modification of existing railings (before Version 2019 SP2, Patch 1) will still be performed with separate segment assemblies and thus with non-continuous hand rails and knee rails. - A feature log entry called Railing along beams will be entered in the feature log. - Various components and connections belong to a railing, which are all created via Design Variants.
+The updating and modification of existing railings (before Version 2019 SP2, Patch 1) will still be performed with separate segment assemblies and thus with non-continuous hand rails and knee rails.

+- A feature log entry called Railing along beams will be entered in the feature log. - Various components and connections belong to a railing, which are all created via Design Variants.
 The ISD has supplied the corresponding Design Variants for this purpose.
 If desired, you can also create customized Design Variants for the components.
 If you have any questions about the procedure, contact our Consulting team. - To select the variant for a component, just click on the corresponding tab.
-Select the desired variant from the list-box, click the licon to directly choose the component from the HiCAD catalogue and specify all required settings.
+Select the desired variant from the listbox, click the icon to directly choose the component from the HiCAD catalogue and specify all required setbox, click the is icon to directly choose the component from the HiCAD catalogue and specify all required settings.